 Session Six: A story from China

-0/ Attend the first 10 minutes of the main services with the rest of the congregation.
+Attend the first part of the worship service with the rest of the congregation.

 Light chalice with these words and the associated hand motions: “We light this chalice to celebrate Unitarian Universalism: the church of the open mind, the helping hands, and the loving heart.”